openstack-charmers/charm-zookeeper-k8s/docs/thoughts.md

 $ sudo snap alias microk8s.juju juju
 ```

-Unfortunately this is Juju 2.8.6 at the moment, which doesn't see to support
+Unfortunately this is Juju 2.8.6 at the moment, which doesn't seem to support
 sidecar charms yet:

 ```bash